Dry mouth causes and what you can do about them

 Dry mouth treatment

 Establishing what's causing you to have a dry mouth could enable you to improve your symptoms.
-If your doctor is able to determine that a particular medicine has caused your dry mouth, then he or she may suggest a lower dose or offer an alternative medication.
+If your doctor is able to determine that a particular medicine has caused your dry mouth, then they may suggest a lower dose or offer an alternative medication.

-If you have dry mouth, what to do is to maintain good oral hygiene to prevent the risk of associated dental problems.
+If you have dry mouth, maintaining good oral hygiene will help prevent the risk of associated dental problems.
 Visiting your dentist regularly to keep on top of your oral health will allow your dentist to identify problems early on and treat them without delay.

-There are a number of things you can do to try to improve the situation.
-Dry mouth remedies can really help to keep your mouth moist, reduce discomfort, improve your general wellbeing, and maintain good oral health.
-Try these simple steps to help relieve a dry mouth:
+There are a number of things you can do to try to improve the situation and your dentist may be able to recommend various dry mouth treatments.
+There are lots of things you can do to help keep your mouth moist, reduce discomfort, improve your general wellbeing, and maintain good oral health, including the following:

 - Drink more water: Increase the amount of fluid you are consuming each day.